Tra Battle: Dallas Cowboys

 On November 26, 2008, he was signed by the Dallas Cowboys from the San Diego Chargers practice squad to play on special teams, after Pat Watkins was lost for the year with a neck injury.
 He appeared in 5 games, making 6 defensive tackles and 5 special teams tackles.
 In 2009, he was tried at cornerback and was released on May 26.

 Detroit Lions

 On May 27, 2009, Battle was claimed off waivers by the Detroit Lions.
 He was released on July 28.

 Cleveland Browns

 On August 24, 2009, he was signed by the Cleveland Browns.
 He was released on September 5.

 New York Sentinels (UFL)

 In 2009, he played with the New York Sentinels of the United Football League.

 Hartford Colonials (UFL)

 In 2010, he played with the Hartford Colonials of the United Football League.

 Virginia Destroyers (UFL)

 In 2011, he played with the Virginia Destroyers of the United Football League.

 Personal life

 Battle is a cousin of former defensive end Peppi Zellner who also played for the Dallas Cowboys.

+After football, Battle returned to the University of Georgia to complete his degree.
+While there, a classmate encouraged him to join the United States Air Force Reserve.
+He enlisted on December 9, 2024.